RiteshwarDunzo/Flappybird-ai/README.md

   - Positive and negative weights
   - Activation strength

-## Important Note About Randomness
+## Intentional Randomized Training

-Training is currently **randomized and not deterministic**.
+Training is **randomized and intentionally not deterministic**.

+This is a deliberate design choice.
+Random initialization, random selection, mutation, and pipe placement help keep each training run unique and allow the AI to explore different strategies instead of following the same fixed path every time.

-That means results can vary between runs because the project uses random initialization, random selection, mutation, and pipe placement.
-The same generation number may not always produce the exact same behavior or fitness score.
+Because of this, results can vary between runs.
+The same generation number may not always produce the exact same behavior or fitness score, and that is considered a positive part of the experiment.

-A deterministic seed system may be added later if exact reproducibility becomes important.
+The project is intended to keep this randomized behavior while improving how consistently fitness increases over generations.

 ## How the AI Works